Adventuresmith/dart-dice-parser/README.md

 # CLI Usage

-There's no executable in bin, but there's an example CLI at `example/main.dart`.
+Within the repository, there's a packages/dicecli that can be used to experiment with different syntax.

 Usage:

 ```
-❯ dart run example/main.dart -h
+❯ dart run dicecli -h
 Usage:
 -n, --num                       Number of times to roll the expression
                                 (defaults to "1")